Want help finding cheap grocery stores? We can do one better, as this report has found the single cheapest grocery store for you to shop at.

-Cheapism analyzed the prices of 41 grocery products sold at three grocery chains: Aldi, Kroger and Walmart.
-The website recorded prices at three stores — all located in the same western Ohio community — representing each of the three chains.
+Cheapism analyzed the prices of 41 grocery products and foods sold at three grocery chains: Aldi, Kroger and Walmart.
+The website recorded prices at three stores all in the same western Ohio community to find the cheapest grocery store.

 According to the website: